wely/DevCamp/HOL/dotnet/03-azuread-office365/README.md

     ```

+    The Create new incident form will now populate the first and last name fields with the data from the logged in user.

 1. Resolve any missing references to `System`, `System.Security.Claims`, `System.Net.Http` and `System.Net.Http.Headers` and hit `F5` to see the resulting profile page.
 We now have a simple visualization of the current user's profile information as loaded from the Microsoft Graph.

     ![image](./media/2017-21-06_11_42_00.jpg)